 Action-adventure

-Action-adventure games checklist
+Action-adventure games development checklist

 Point and click being the classic style with a strong focus on storytelling and characters, the entire thing is basically one big puzzle that you have to sort through, face terrifying monsters, learn, grow, and live the adventure of a lifetime.
 A game in which every decision counts, and there is far more than one way to successfully solve the case.
 Where nothing is what it seems, scary and extremely fun.